Zarasim/SW_MFEM/plots/uniform/full_2D/CG1RT1DG0/README.md

 f = g = 10.0

+The time step is adapted in order to mantain the CFL condition equal to 0.9.

+The domain is discretized with a right-biased triangular mesh.

 The Rossby number is Ro = U/Lf = 10^-4.
 Therefore the system is dominated by Coriolis forces and inertial forces can be neglected.